This topic describes how to switch an ApsaraDB RDS for PostgreSQL instance that uses standard SSDs or enhanced SSDs (ESSDs) to a different vSwitch.

 - In the message that appears, click Switch.

-How do I change the VPC of an RDS instance if the instance does not allow me to switch to a different VPC and vSwitch?
+How do I change the VPC of an RDS instance?

-Purchase a new RDS instance with the required VPC selected.
+Purchase a new RDS instance that resides in the required VPC.
 Then, migrate the data of the original RDS instance to the new RDS instance.
-For more information, see Migrate data between ApsaraDB RDS for PostgreSQL instances.
+For more information, see Use the cloud migration feature to migrate data between ApsaraDB RDS for PostgreSQL instances or Use DTS to migrate data between ApsaraDB RDS for PostgreSQL instances.